Arithmetic complexity via effective names for random sequences: Classes of higher complexity

-The function $f = g\circ h$ witnesses the conclusion of this theorem. \end{proof} Note that if we replaced ``computably random'' with ``Martin-L\"{o}f random'' in \eqref{pi four eq}, we would obtain a characterization of $\Sigma_3$ sets rather than $\Pi_4$ sets (care of Theorem~\ref{thm: ML Sigma_3-hard}).
-Since every computable random is Schnorr random (Theorem~\ref{ML implies computable implies Schnorr}), we obtained an optimal hardness result: \begin{cor} In any acceptable universal left-r.e.\ numbering, both the indices of the Schnorr randoms and the indices of the computably randoms are $\Pi_{4}$-complete. \end{cor}
+Note that if we replaced ``computably random'' with ``Martin-L\"{o}f random'' in \eqref{pi four eq}, we would obtain a characterization of $\Sigma_3$ sets rather than $\Pi_4$ sets (care of Theorem~\ref{thm: ML Sigma_3-hard}).
+Since every computable random is Schnorr random (Theorem~\ref{ML implies computable implies Schnorr}), we obtained an optimal hardness result: \begin{cor} In any acceptable universal left-r.e.\ numbering, both the indices of the Schnorr random sets and the indices of the computably random sets are $\Pi_{4}$-complete. \end{cor}

 We summarize our main results in Table~\ref{vege-table}.
-A theorem in a forthcoming paper \citep{ST10b} states that every $0'$-recursive 1-generic set has a co-r.e.\ indifferent set which is retraceable by a recursive function.
+A theorem in a forthcoming paper \citep{ST10b} states that every $\0'$-recursive 1-generic set has a co-r.e.\ indifferent set which is retraceable by a recursive function.
 It follows that for each the families of randoms listed in Table~\ref{vege-table}, there exists a universal left-r.e.\ numbering which makes the set of the indices for that class 1-generic.
 Therefore we cannot obtain any arithmetic hardness results for index sets in the general case of universal left-r.e.\ numberings.

+We can separate most of the adjacent left-r.e\ classes in Table~\ref{vege-table} simply by observing differences in arithmetic complexity (and using the well-known result Theorem~\ref{ML implies computable implies Schnorr}).
+The remaining separations follow from Theorem~\ref{thm: high separation} and Proposition~\ref{bhi not kr}.
+All of these separations were previously known, with the possible exception of a left-r.e.\ Kurtz random which is not bi-immune.

-In Table~\ref{vege-table}, each left-r.e.\ family is a proper subset of the one below it.
-Among the families in this table, only the Martin-L\"{o}f randoms have a left-r.e.\ numbering, and among the complementary families only the Kurtz non-randoms and non-bi-immune sets do (by Theorem~\ref{Sigma_3 iff numbering}).
+Among the families Table~\ref{vege-table}, only the Martin-L\"{o}f randoms have a left-r.e.\ numbering, and among the complementary families only the Kurtz non-randoms and non-bi-immune sets do (by Theorem~\ref{Sigma_3 iff numbering}).